raspberrypilearning/sensing-science/lesson-4/lesson.md

 ##Lesson Summary

-- Students will setup the Sense Hat to record temperatures of a hot water bottle cooling
+- Students will setup the Sense HAT to record temperatures of a hot water bottle cooling
 - Students will record temperatures of different materials cooling down

 ##Starter

 - Set the scene that parents want to keep their baby warm in a cot.
-They have various materials they can wrap the baby in but don't know which one to use.
+They have various materials they can wrap the baby in, but they don't know which one to use.

 ##The Data Logger

-- To access the resources for this investigation, open a LXTerminal and type:`sudo python3 baby.py'
+- To access the resources for this investigation, open a LXTerminal and type: `sudo python3 baby.py`

 ##Measuring

-1. Explain to students that the Sense Hat contains sensors that can measure temperature
+1. Explain to students that the Sense HAT contains sensors that can measure temperature.

 1. Setup the apparatus to measure the temperature of the Sense Hat at cools down.
 The heat source for this experiment will come from a hot water bottle.
-Other surfaces can be used and should be risk assessed before starting the experiment.
+Other surfaces can be used, and a risk assesment should be performed before starting the experiment.

 ##Carrying out the experiment